wultra/sike-java/docs/Readme.md

 Both secrets `secretA` and `secretB` are equal in case the key agreement succeeded.
 The shared secret sizes match the Fp2Element sizes in the chosen SIKE variant, which is 1/3 of the public key size.
 Using a hashing function on the shared secret values is advised to obtain shorter shared secret sizes and eliminate any risks related to using BigInteger representation of the j-invariant.

-Note that SIDH provides lower security than SIKE, it is an ind-CPA scheme and should only be used with ephemeral keys.
+Note that SIDH provides lower security than SIKE.
+It is an ind-CPA scheme and should only be used with ephemeral keys.

 ### SIKE Key Encapsulation